Unraveling the collision scenario of the dissociative galaxy cluster Abell 56 through hydrodynamic simulations: Abstract

 \section{Abstract}

 In galaxy cluster collisions, the gas can be separated from dark matter halos.
-Abell~$56$ displays signatures of a dissociative bullet-like merger with a possible high inclination angle between the plane of orbit and the sky.
-Our objective is to provide a comprehensive description of the features observed in the collision scenario of Abell~$56$.
+Abell~56 displays signatures of a dissociative bullet-like merger with a possible high inclination angle between the plane of orbit and the sky.
+Our objective is to provide a comprehensive description of the features observed in the collision scenario of Abell~56.
 Additionally, we aim to apply a potential weak lensing mass bias correction attributed to the merger to evaluate its impact on our findings.
 To investigate this, we perform tailored hydrodynamical $N$-body simulations, varying the impact parameter.
 We initially identified an early scenario at $0.12$\,Gyr after the central passage that reproduces some observational features.
-However, the mean temperature of $9.8$\,keV exceeded the observed value.
-Despite applying a mass bias correction due to the merger process, the new mean temperature of $8.4$\,keV remained higher than the observed value.
-Our best model corresponds to the late scenario at $0.52$\,Gyr after the pericenter, reproducing observed features of Abell~$56$, with an inclination of $58^\circ$.
-These features include the offset between the main gas density peak and the south dark matter density peak of $103$\,kpc, gas morphology, a line of sight relative velocity of $184$\,km\,s$^{-1}$, and a mean temperature of $6.7$\,keV.
-In the Abell~$56$ collision scenario, the weak lensing mass bias did not significantly impact the overall dynamics of the cluster merger.
-The correction only resulted in a slight decrease in the final mean temperature.
+However, the mean temperature of $9.7$\,keV exceeded the observed value.
+Our best model corresponds to the late scenario at $0.52$\,Gyr after the pericenter, reproducing observed features of Abell~56, with an inclination of $58^\circ$.
+These features include the offset of $103$\,kpc between the main gas density peak and the south dark matter density peak, gas morphology, a line of sight relative velocity of $184$\,km\,s$^{-1}$, and a mean temperature of $6.7$\,keV.
+This late model provides a plausible scenario to describe the dynamics of Abell~56.
+The weak lensing mass bias did not significantly impact the overall dynamics of this cluster merger.